 Bristol Old Vic Theatre School

-The Conservatoire is a formal collaboration among six member schools and two affiliate schools who are committed to the delivery of world leading education and vocational training in the performing arts.
+The Conservatoire is a formal collaboration among six member schools and two affiliate schools who are committed to the delivery of world leading education and specialist vocational training in the performing arts.
 We train the performing artists and production professionals of the future: actors, circus artists, dancers, stage managers, technical theatre practitioners, choreographers and directors.